-Coach Jean-Paul is the Director of Admissions at St. Mary's High School and currently resides in Elizabeth.
+Coach Jean-Paul graduated from Rutgers University in 1999 with a degree in Journalism.
+He is the Director of Admissions at St. Mary's High School and currently resides in Elizabeth.

-The former men's basketball Special Assistant at Rutgers University and freshman boys' basketball head coach at Union High School, Coach Kalola joins Coach Lowery's Staff as an Assistant Coach.
+The former men's basketball Special Assistant at Rutgers University, Coach Kalola enters his third season as an Assistant Coach on Coach Lowery's Staff.

 Coach Kalola graduated in 2001 from Piscataway High School, where he earned 9 varsity letters in 4 different sports.
 He went on to join the basketball program at Rutgers University as a student manager.
 Coach Kalola served as an integral part to the Rutgers men's basketball program throughout his undergraduate days.
 He earned his dual degree in Exercise Science/Sport Studies and Psychology in 2005 and after graduation Coach Kalola joined the coaching staff at Rutgers.
 He assisted with the day-to-day operations of the Division I Big East Program, including recruiting/scouting, practice/game planning, video filming/editing, and camps/clinics.
 Coach Kalola continued his coaching career in 2008 as the Head Freshman Boy's basketball coach at Union High School.
 During his final season at Union, he led his team to the championship game of the freshman post season tournament.